-- i. providing strategic direction and approval of CBHS' corporate strategy and performance objectives through effective engagement with Executive Management; and - ii. monitoring the performance of the business against, and implementation of, that strategy;
+- i. providing strategic direction and approval of CBHS's corporate strategy and performance objectives through effective engagement with Executive Management; and - ii. monitoring the performance of the business against, and implementation of, that strategy;

-3.2.2 Oversight of Special Roles
+3.2.2 Oversight of Management and Remuneration

-i. the appointment (including total remuneration of) and, if appropriate, removal of Special Roles2;
+i. approving the appointment and, if appropriate, removal of the Group Chief Executive Officer (CEO) and Special Roles;

-1 Executive Management refers to the Group Chief Executive Officer & Executive Director and their direct executive reports.
+&lt;sup>1 Executive Management refers to the Group Chief Executive Officer & Executive Director and their direct executive reports.

-2 Special Roles include Company Secretary, Chief Financial Officer, Chief Risk Officer and Head of Internal Audit.
+&lt;sup>2 Special Roles include Company Secretary, Chief Financial Officer, Chief Risk Officer and Head of Internal Audit.
 Page 1 of 9